 Love Me Home is an invitation for you to go on a journey with the wounded healer Jesus Christ.
 The book is rooted in my experience both during and after the 30-day Ignatian Spiritual Exercises.
 I explore themes of embodiment, trauma, recovery, truth, mercy and forgiveness.
 Very deliberatly, I put the book together as a piece of art in itself and offer a unique blending of personal narrative, scripture passages, poetry, art and theological reflection.
 I share about my own journey so you get an idea about the soil this book has grown from.
-But the book offers enough space for yourself and where you want to go with it - it is big!
-(216x250mm)
+But the book offers enough space for yourself and where you want to go with it, that is the beauty of poetry.

 My poems are honest and earthy and - so I have been told - speak even to folk who normally find poetry difficult to engage with.
 The accessible language will spark your imagination, bringing to life Gospel scenes and acting as a bridge for you to encounter Christ in your own heart and to pray your own Psalms.
 The poems are complemented by creative pieces of art that emerged during my own journey, expressing both something of my pain and the healing I found, and a deep trust that God has made his home in our body, a lovely dwelling place.
 They invite you to find your own creative expressions as you navigate your inner landscape.